 Lamine Yamal

-Yamal rounded out the top five names in the FOX Sports list at +1800.
+Yamal rounded out the top public tier at `+1200` in BetMGM's article.
 He is not the traditional centre-forward choice, but his production, role in Spain's attack, and big-match confidence have already pushed him into markets usually dominated by strikers.

 That makes him the most interesting non-No.9 candidate near the top of the board.